 Example.
-Your personal car had a FMV of \$2,000 when it was destroyed in a collision with another car in 2016.
+Your personal car had an FMV of \$2,000 when it was destroyed in a collision with another car in 2020.
 The accident was due to the negligence of the other driver.
-At the end of 2016, there was a reasonable prospect that the owner of the other car would reimburse you in full.
-You didn't have a deductible loss in 2016.
+At the end of 2020, there was a reasonable prospect that the owner of the other car would reimburse you in full.
+You didn't have a deductible loss in 2020.

-In January 2017, the court awards you a judgment of \$2,000.
+In January 2021, the court awards you a judgment of \$2,000.
 However, in July it becomes apparent that you will be unable to collect any amount from the other driver.
-Since this is your only casualty or theft loss, you can deduct the loss in 2017 that is figured by applying the deduction limits (discussed later).
+You can deduct the loss in 2021 (to the extent it doesn't exceed your 2021 personal casualty gains) that is figured by applying the deduction limits (discussed later).